 With an increased ability to focus, you'll be able to do more in less time, make better decisions, solve problems more efficiently.
 More importantly, you'll avoid the stress of putting off work until the deadline.

-Whether you have a medical condition, or just tend to get jittery feelings from time to time, anxiety should be taken lightly.
+Whether you have a medical condition, or just tend to get jittery feelings from time to time, anxiety should not be taken lightly.

 According to the National Institute of Mental Health, 31.1% of U.S. adults experience an anxiety disorder at some time in their lives.78)

 It means that if you haven't suffered from anxiety yet - just wait for it.

 Luckily, there have been lots of studies on the benefits of yoga for anxiety.

 Now, the quality of some research is pretty bad.
 Like one study on the effect of yoga on people with Generalized Anxiety Disorder, for example.79) The study involved only three participants, which is definitely not enough to send off every person with the disorder to take yoga classes.

 But there's a light at the end of the tunnel.